That-Thing/SenBox/README.md

 ## Discord Oauth2
 Head to https://discord.com/developers/applications
 Create a new application, go to the Oauth2 section, add a redirect for `http(s)://your.domain/settings/auth`.
-Copy the client ID and the client secret *(you will need these for the config)*
+Copy the client ID, the client secret, and the redirect *(you will need these for the config)*
 ##
 Edit the config to your liking.
 *Make sure to change the salt, enter the database connection information, and set the Discord Oauth2 secret and ID*